0xPolygon/cosmos-sdk/x/gov/README.md

 ## Future Improvements

+These improvements are being discussed in the upstream cosmos-sdk, hence not really part of any heimdall future plan.

 The current documentation only describes the minimum viable product for the governance module.
 Future improvements may include:

 * **`BountyProposals`:** If accepted, a `BountyProposal` creates an open bounty.
-The `BountyProposal` specifies how many MATIC will be given upon completion.
+The `BountyProposal` specifies how many tokens will be given upon completion.
 These MATIC will be taken from the `reserve pool`.
 After a `BountyProposal` is accepted by governance, anybody can submit a `SoftwareUpgradeProposal` with the code to claim the bounty.
 Note that once a